deepgram-devs/deepgram-voice-agent-client-llm-proxy/README.md

-# OpenAI-Compatible Proxy Server for Amazon Bedrock Agents
+# Multi-Provider Chat Completions Proxy

-This component provides an OpenAI-compatible chat completions API that internally uses Amazon Bedrock Agents.
+This component provides an OpenAI-compatible chat completions API that can use multiple LLM providers, including Amazon Bedrock Agents and OpenAI.
+It's designed to be modular and extensible, allowing you to easily switch between providers or add new ones.

+*Note: In order for non-local models to work, you will need to have this proxy server accessible over the internet.
+You can use tools like ngrok to expose your local server to the internet.*

 ## Features

 - OpenAI-compatible `/v1/chat/completions` endpoint
+- Support for multiple LLM providers (Bedrock, OpenAI, and extensible for more)
+- Easy provider switching through environment variables or request parameters
 - Support for both streaming and non-streaming responses
-- Session management for maintaining conversation context
+- Message logging for requests and responses
 - Exact matching of OpenAI's response format
 - Comprehensive error handling and logging